 where each $a_j$ is a positive integer, each $f_j(X)$ is an irreducible polynomial of $X \in \Zsp_\Gamma$, and $f_i \ne f_j$ if $i \ne j$.
 The constants $k_i$, $d_i$, $r_i$ are obtained by identification of the two expressions of $\Det{X}$ in \eqref{factorization}.
 Factorization of a homogeneous polynomial $\Det{X}$ can be performed using standard software such as either \textsc{Mathematica} or \textsc{Python}.

 Due to computational complexity, for bigger dimensions, it is difficult to obtain the irreducible factorization of $\Det{X}$.
-For special cases such as the case where the subgroup $\Gamma$ is a cyclic group, we give (Section \ref{theory}) a simple construction of the matrix $U_{\Gamma}$ and thus, for any dimension $p$, we can do model selection in the space of models invariant under the action of a cyclic group.
+For special cases such as the case where the subgroup $\Gamma$ is a cyclic group, we give (Section \ref{cyclic:basic}) a simple construction of the matrix $U_{\Gamma}$ and thus, for any dimension $p$, we can do model selection in the space of models invariant under the action of a cyclic group.
 We argue that restriction to cyclic groups is not as limiting as it may look.
-The formula for the number of different colorings $c_p = \#\set{\Pcone_\Gamma}{\Gamma\subset\mathfrak{S}_p}$ for given $p$ is unknown.
-Obviously, it is bounded from above by the number of all subgroups of $\mathfrak{S}_p$, because different subgroups may produce the same coloring (e.g. in Example \ref{ex1} we have $\Pcone_{\mathfrak{S}_3} = \Pcone_{\langle (1,2,3) \rangle}$).
+The formula for the number of different colorings $c_p = \#\set{\Zsp_\Gamma}{\Gamma\subset\mathfrak{S}_p}$ for given $p$ is unknown.
+Obviously, it is bounded from above by the number of all subgroups of $\mathfrak{S}_p$, because different subgroups may produce the same coloring (e.g. in Example \ref{ex1} we have $\Zsp_{\mathfrak{S}_3} = \Zsp_{\langle (1,2,3) \rangle}$).
 On the other hand, it is known (see Lemma \ref{lem:cyc}) that $c_p$ is bounded from below by the number of distinct cyclic subgroups, which grows rapidly with $p$ (see OEIS\footnote{The On-Line Encyclopedia of Integer Sequences, https://oeis.org/.} sequence A051625).
 In particular, for $p=18$\footnote{The number of subgroups of $\mathfrak{S}_p$ is unknown for $p>18$, see \cite{Holt} and OEIS sequence A005432.}, we have $c_p \in (7.1\cdot 10^{14},7.6\cdot 10^{18})$, see also Table \ref{tab:tab2}.